Bike Riding Safety Tips for New and Experienced Riders

 Preride Safety Check

-Of course you need to make sure that the bicycles you and your family are riding have been maintained and are in safe working condition.
+Of course, you need to make sure that the bicycles you and your family are riding have been maintained and are in safe working condition.
 But you also need some specific safety equipment.

-In the majority of bicyclist deaths the most serious injuries are to the head, according to the Insurance Institute for Highway Safety.
+In the majority of bicyclist deaths, the most serious injuries are to the head, according to the Insurance Institute for Highway Safety.
 This highlights the importance of wearing a bicycle helmet.
 Helmet use has been estimated to reduce the odds of head injury by 50 percent and the odds of head, face, or neck injury by 33 percent.

 But helmets don’t last forever.
-“We recommend replacing a helmet every five years, immediately if you’ve taken a spill and hit your head while wearing it, or the helmet shows damage like cracking or delamination of the shell or inner foam layer,” says Peter Anzalone, senior test project leader who oversees helmet testing at Consumer Reports.
+“We recommend replacing a helmet every five years, immediately if you’ve taken a spill and hit your head while wearing it, or if the helmet shows damage like cracking or delamination of the shell or inner foam layer,” says Peter Anzalone, who oversees helmet testing at Consumer Reports.
 If you’re unsure of the age of your helmet, or if it has been a while since you’ve bought a helmet for your kids, check out CR’s bicycle helmet buying guide and ratings.

 It’s best to always use front and rear lights, even during the day.
 This isn’t to light your way; rather, it’s to make you more visible during daylight hours and especially at dusk and dawn.
 A forward-facing blinking white light will make you more noticeable to oncoming traffic, while a rear-facing blinking red light will make you visible to traffic behind you.
 But even with these lights blinking and strobing, assume motorists won’t see you—even if you have the right of way.
 If you have a need to ride before the sun rises or after it sets, you’ll need high-powered lights to illuminate the road.